Email & Password

 Mrs Johnson has spoken about the ramifications the procedure has had on her life.
 She describes her personal life as reclusive as she lacks the confidence to socially interact and finds it difficult to maintain a normal relationship with her sons, who are frightened and confused by her “monster” appearance.
 She also claims the surgery led to the loss of her confidence and ability to conduct face-to-face business meetings, which had a direct effect on the failure of her multi-million pound consulting business in 2009.

-Dr Fourie has admitted full liability but denied the surgery was “experimental” and originally proposed a settlement of £9million.
-Mrs Johnson rejected this amount as she claimed her financial loss as partner in her business was £54 million.
-Alan Choo Choy, QC for Dr Fourie discarded this claim as “deluded and unrealistic”.
+Dr. Fourie has admitted full liability but denied the surgery was “experimental” and originally proposed a settlement of £9million.
+Mrs. Johnson rejected this amount as she claimed her financial loss as a partner in her business was £54 million.
+Alan Choo Choy, QC for Dr. Fourie discarded this claim as “deluded and unrealistic”.

 What does this mean for the future of the British aesthetic industry?
 In the past a number of cases involving ‘botched’ procedures have made headlines and continues to portray a negative image of the industry.
 Aesthetic experts fear this latest decision will set a precedent and open the floodgates for legal action.
 Especially considering that the compensation for the after effects of surgery is currently unregulated and uncapped.
 Meanwhile the amount pertaining to the severity of the physical injury is currently capped at £200,000.
 When taking into account the £80 000 Mrs Johnson received – less than half the maximum amount – we can see that the majority of the £6.2 million damages relate to the after effects of the surgery i.e. earnings lost.
 As Mrs Johnson ran a multi-million pound company with earnings of around £600,000 annually it raises the question: In the same situation would a hairdresser earning £12 000 a year get the same amount of compensation?